chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Lagrangian Physical Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The physical properties section is almost the same as the previous spouted bed example.
-Here, parameters for the gravity, the diameter, density, and the number of particles are modified.
 In this simulation, we use 100,000 particles with a 5 mm diameter.
+The rest of the particle properties are relatively standard.

 .. code-block:: text